Leuchtfeuer/auth0-for-typo3/Documentation/Developing/Index.rst

    $userInfo = $sessionStore->get('user');

 User metadata is also stored as plain JSON in the TYPO3 fe_user field `auth0_metadata`.
+Beside of that, the last used application is stored in the `auth0_last_application` property of the fe_user.

 If you want to enrich the user metadata or remove some information, you can do it this way: